mrtruongleo/bootable-macos-installer-creator/docs/Manually install windows 11 Legacy on bootcamp partition without CD.md

 ### Step 2: Boot into a WinPE Environment (Using USB) or Another Tool with Windows Command-Line Access

-1. Create a bootable USB drive with WinPE or a similar tool that provides access to Windows command-line utilities (e.g., Anhdvboot).
+1. Create a bootable USB drive with WinPE or a similar tool that provides access to Windows command-line utilities (e.g., Anhdvboot: https://anhdvboot.com/en/download/).
 2. Boot the MacBook from the USB.
 You can boot the USB in UEFI mode.

 ### Step 3: Format the Boot Camp Partition for BIOS Legacy Mode